Reports and Statistics

 Standard Industry Fare Level (SIFL)

 Following airline deregulation, the Department of Transportation from 1979 onwards has continued to calculate the Standard Industry Fare Level (SIFL) adjustment factor to aid in the evaluation of air carrier pricing in the free market.
 The SIFL calculation is also used by the Internal Revenue Service in imputing the value of free transportation provided on corporate aircraft.
+The SIFL calculation is updated semiannually.

 U.S. International Air Passenger and Freight Statistics

-The U.S. International Air Passenger and Freight Statistics report has been developed to provide the public with additional access to international aviation data relating to service and traffic levels in specific international markets.
+The U.S. International Air Passenger and Freight Statistics quarterly report has been developed to provide the public with additional access to international aviation data relating to service and traffic levels in specific international markets.
 The report is restricted to nonstop commercial traffic between international points and U.S. airports.